College of Natural and Health Sciences

 Content courses that may count toward the major are those mathematics, statistics and/or computer courses specified in the Catalog as required courses for the major, or as program electives in the major.

-It is recommended that students take MED 272, Mathematics Tutoring, for two semesters.
+It is recommended that students take MED 272, Mathematics Tutoring.

 Degree Requirements — 120 Credits

 Remaining LAC — 34 credits

 See “Liberal Arts Core”.

 Take four of the following six courses.
 At least one of MATH 437 or MATH 464 must be included in your selections.